dalenhsiao/PskLOL/README.md

 ```

 ### Traditional OpenAlex search
-When using only the OpenAlex API, the search process is relatively straightforward.
-In Python, however, we must access the data by making a request with a URL and then manually query the obtained JSON file, which is not particularly intuitive for users.
+When using only the OpenAlex API, in Python, we must access the data by making a request with a URL and then manually query the obtained JSON file, which is not particularly intuitive for users.

 ```python
 params = {"search": query}